MiamiOH-CSE274/Portfolio/README.md

 In my opinion the best way to approach a situation like this one would be to implement an implicit binary tree as a Heap structure.
 Heaps are uniquely fit for this scenario because no other structure can prioritize it's contents with the same amount of efficiency.
 I could add things into the tree and bubble them up to their proper priority within the heap.
 Company X would get a key value of 1, Y would get 2 and so on where X,Y,Z,etc. can change based on their priority (aka how much they pay me).

+Originality Statement
+===
+- All code is original unless stated otherwise within the various labs accordingly